Oceanwide - M.V. Hondius

 Beach scene, colony overlook, kings

 prone, king chicks, the colony backlit in the morning sun

 Elephant seal, fur seal bull snarl, mountain peak, penguin moult and poo, king closeups

 To rear a king penguin chick takes the parents more than one year.
 At the end of that time the chicks are bigger than their parents and are covered by brown down.
 Under the down is the adult plumage waiting to be revealed.
 For more see: https://en.wikipedia.org/wiki/King_penguin.
 Because of the early season there were many more chicks at this stage than I had ever seen before.
 At our next landing, Salisbury Plain, I was lucky to be able to approach the colony quite closely.

 King penguin chicks approaching fledging

 Gold Harbour.
-This is my favourite landing here because of the superb
+This is my favourite landing on Soouth Georgia because of

-setting and the abundance of wildlife aolng the beach.
+setting and the abundance of wildlife along the beach.
 When I was here

 in February the beach was alive with fur seal pups.
 At this earlier